 Candidates may make political donations with campaign funds, allowing prolific fund-raisers to share their contributions with other legislators or candidates.
 Some advocacy groups believe such transfers should be limited to an aggregate of $10,000 per election cycle.
 Kendrick’s committee has made no such political donations.

 - Kendrick’s campaign has reimbursed her for $4,610

 in expenses without specifying the end recipient, and sometimes the purpose.

-- Kendrick’s campaign has paid more than $29,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, Rep. Howard Mosby’s brother.
-The campaign committee also paid Warren Mosby $600 in 2010 for “visibility and supplies.”
+- Kendrick’s campaign has paid more than $30,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, brother of Rep. Howard Mosby.
+The campaign also paid Warren Mosby $600 directly in 2010 for “visibility and supplies.”